Data Corruption and Loss¶

 Use surge protectors (UL 1449 standard), possibly combined with a UPS.

-Use ECC memory to verify correct data transmission (even just saving files).
+Use ECC memory to correct memory errors (even when just saving files).

 Watch your hard drives (temperature, noise…), make backups.